beercss/beercss/docs/MAIN_LAYOUT.md

 # Main layout

 The main layout is a common html structure to setup your pages.
+For RTL languages set the attribute `dir="rtl"` on `body` element (or any other element).

 ## Compact example